vipyoung/eventsDetection/README.md

 QEvents is a system built by QCRI's summer interns to automatically detect events and display them as they happen on a map

-## Input
+## Project Description:

-List of urls from which events could be extracted
+The system scraps and collects data from different websites (e.g: http://eventsDoha.com).
+The collected data is stored in MongoDb and visualized through a map-centered dashboard.

-### Example
+### Technologies:

-## Output
-Provide a screenshot of the system, even a sketch should be ok
+Backend:
+- Python
+- B4

+DB:
+- MongoDB

+FrontEnd:
+- HTML/Javascript/CSS3
+- Leaflet.js

-## Citation
+## Demo

-TBD
+[Screenshot]

 ## Contact
+Developed by:
-Monishaa
+- Monishaa
-Heba
+- Heba
+- Julia

+Mentors:
-Sofiane Abbar (sofiane.abbar@gmail.com)
+- Sofiane Abbar (sofiane.abbar [at] gmail.com)
-Noora Al Emadi
+- Noora Al Emadi
-Tahar Zanouda
+- Tahar